-Although toys, such as puzzles and blocks, may not be as flashy as video games or electric toys, there is evidence suggesting that children who play with them may gain a whole lot of cognitive benefits.
+Although toys, such as puzzles and blocks, may not be as flashy as video games or electric toys, evidence suggests that children who play with them may gain a whole lot more of cognitive benefits.
 In fact, research shows that specific types of play are actually associated with the development of certain cognitive skills, meaning there may be some toys you should be paying attention to!

 But in what way does having better spatial skills help your child?